 Elton is first mentioned in Saxon times when it was given by the first Anglo-Saxon Bishop of Durham, Aldhun (bishop 990-1018) along with Skerningham and Barmpton near Darlington, to Uchtred of Bamburgh.
 Uchtred, who was the Earl of Northumbria was given this land after he had married Aldhun’s daughter, Ecgfrida.
 The lands were later returned to the bishop along with the daughter, by Uchtred.
 Later she married a Yorkshire thane called Kilvert.
 He also sent her back.
 Later she became a nun.

 In the early 1200s Elton belonged to William De Homez.
 Later owners up to and into the 1500s included the Gower and Bowes families.
 Later still, owners included the Sergeantsons of Preston-le-Skerne, Jeffersons of Elton and Hoggs of Norton as well as the Erringtons, the Shaftoes of Whitworth and the Wades of Fatfield.

-The Sutton family of Hartburn and Stockton held much land at Elton from the mid 19th century and are remembered in the name of the Sutton Arms pub to the west of the village.
+The Sutton family of Hartburn and Stockton held much land at Elton from the mid nineteenth century and are remembered in the name of the Sutton Arms pub to the west of the village.
 The most prominent building in Elton itself is Elton Hall, now a care home which dates from around 1913.
 It replaced an earlier hall that had been the home to the Suttons.
 During the Second World War, the hall was used by the Women’s Royal Naval Service.